Alain-L/quellog/CONTRIBUTING.md

 - `feature/improve-parsing`
 - `bugfix/fix-date-filter`

 ### 3. Write Your Code
-- Follow the existing code style and conventions.
+- Keep the code consistent with what’s already there.
-- Add tests where applicable.
+- Add tests when relevant.
-- **Ensure your code is well-documented.**
+- Add comments or documentation where it helps understanding.

 ### 4. Commit Your Changes
 - Write **clear** and **concise** commit messages.